On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Abstract discretisation

 \begin{remark} As mentioned in the introduction, previous analyses of finite element approximations of semicoercive variational inequalities either only consider the error in a seminorm \cite{hlavacek1978} or use indirect arguments to prove the convergence of the approximate solution in the complete norm \cite{bon1988, gwinner1991, spann1994, adly2000,chadli2018}.
 In these cases, arguments by contradiction involving a sequence of triangulations are used.
 In Lemma \ref{lemma:error-estimates-rigid-error}, on the other hand, we provide a fully constructive proof for bounding the rigid component of the velocity error from above.
-This result is a key ingredient in obtaining the error estimates for the finite element scheme presented in the next section. \end{remark}
+This result is a key ingredient in obtaining the error estimates for the finite element scheme presented in the next section.
+The proof of Lemma \ref{lemma:error-estimates-rigid-error} relies on $\dim{R_V} \leq 1$, which holds for almost all Stokes variational inequalities considered in glaciology \cite{durand2009, pattyn2012, favier2012, stubblefield2021, dediego2022}. \end{remark}

-The second term on the right of \eqref{eq:error-decomposition} can be bounded from above with inequality \eqref{eq:semicoercivity} and by using the properties of $\bF$.
+The second term on the right of \eqref{eq:error-decomposition} can be bounded from above by using the properties of the operator $\bE$.